 Millfield Grange Colliery near Cockfield in County Durham closes.

-The Northumbrian-born social reformer and newspaper editor, W.T Stead dies on board The Titanic.
+The Belfast-built RMS Titanic, a huge new ocean liner sinks in the Atlantic on her maiden voyage between Southampton and New York after hitting an iceberg on the night of April 14/15 1912 with the loss of around 1,500 lives.
+Amongst those on board who lost their life was the Northumbrian-born social reformer and newspaper editor, W.T Stead.
 Stead was one of the first editors of The Northern Echo in Darlington and later the Editor of the Pall Mall Gazette.
-He is seen as a pioneer of modern campaigning journalism.
+He was seen as a pioneer of modern campaigning journalism.

 1912 – Evenwood Colliery closes